(Download this 12,000 word guide on how to use the LCHF diet to loss weight)

 YES, there's a chart for everything now-a-days.

-Typically after almost every meal we should have a movement that passes easily with no force, minimal wiping required and that doesn't smell!
+Typically, after almost every large meal we should have a movement that passes easily with no force, minimal wiping required and that doesn't smell like death!

 That last part is key!

-If you're not already around a Type 4 on this chart, then this will be the first thing you will begin to notice improves.
+If you're not already around a Type 4 on this chart, then this will be the first thing you will begin to notice improve.

 Knowing where you are now will help guide what you need to focus on.

-If you're at either end of this chart then that means you're either temporarily constipated or have diarrhea.
-To fix both issues you need to re-hydrate your body.
+If you're at either end of this chart, then that means you're temporarily constipated (especially if it's been a few days since going) or have diarrhea.
+To fix both issues you need to re-hydrate your body and take any combination of herbs from the above list.

 Also, it has to be said.